TIRADS Calculator & Report Generator

 • Personal or family history of thyroid cancer

-• Exposure to head or neck irradiation
+• Radiation exposure to head or neck

-• Rapid nodule growth or compressive symptoms
+• Rapid growth or compressive symptoms

 Management Based on TIRADS Categories